 - Have the deed recorded.
 To do so, you must deliver the deed and a Preliminary Change of Ownership Report to the County Recorder.
 You will also be required to pay a recorder’s fee.
 Recording the deed can also be accomplished through the mail.

 - Keep the deed in a safe place.
 After the deed is recorded, you will receive the original back in the mail.
 It is important to keep this deed in a safe place, or give it to your attorney for safekeeping.

 - Make appropriate updates.
 If your trust contains a schedule of property that has been moved into the trust, ensure that it has been updated appropriately.

-Are you interested in learning more about amending your estate plan?
+You may decide it is time to move your real estate into a revocable trust.
+This may be the case when you update a plan to involve a trust, Are you interested in learning more about amending your estate plan?
 We encourage you to get started by checking out our free pamphlet, The Ten Things You Must Know Before Creating (or Amending) Your Will or Trust.